EmmaBest/Val-Broeksmit-audio/README.md

  * April 28, 2022 - Marie's [NamUs](https://archive.is/Nbjc7) last reported date of contact

 ### May
+ * May 25, 2022 - NamUs case created for Marie
  * May 26, 2022 - [Val's laptop sold](hibid.com/lot/122536810/possible-laptop-from-hell-valentin-broeksmit)

 ### September